lanlooker/lanlooker/README.md

 **lanlooker/lanlooker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 My name is Local Area Network (get the pun? 😄 ).
-I am currently a Technical Solutions Engineer at [Looker](https://looker.com/), Google Cloud's data platform.
-My goal is to increase developers' efficiency by providing comprehensive and easy-to-follow code snippets, debugging guides, and tutorials.
+I am currently a Customer Solutions Engineer at Google, focusing on data pipelines for advertising and machine learning.
+In my previous role, I worked on [Looker](https://looker.com/), Google Cloud's data platform.
 Check out some of my work below:

 - 👩‍💻 Code: [Run a Looker query and writing the result to a BigQuery table]()
 - 👩‍💻 Code: [Automate various Looker tasks with Python SDK](https://github.com/looker-open-source/sdk-codegen/tree/main/examples/python)